 First, identify current DoD and Federal procurement opportunities in your product or service area by checking the Federal Business Opportunities website.
 FedBizOpps is the single government point-of-entry (GPE) for Federal government procurement opportunities over $25,000.
 Also, check the GCMC Business Opportunities links in the menu to the right..

-If you are a company interested in doing business with the U.S. Federal Government, you must have a Data Universal Numbering System (DUNS) number and subsequently, be registered in the Central Contractor Registration (CCR) database at www.ccr.gov.
+If you are a company interested in doing business with the U.S. Federal Government, you must have a Data Universal Numbering System (DUNS) number and subsequently, be registered in the System for Award Management (SAM) database at www.sam.gov/portal/public/SAM/.

 To get a DUNS number, register at the Dun & Bradstreet website.
 The DUNS number is required in order to register in the CCR database.
 Registration in the CCR database can be accomplished via the Internet and will automatically assign a Contractor and Government Entity (CAGE) code to your firm if you are a US Vendor.

 For processing purposes, the Codification Bureaus require the following information: